GOP Leader Asks Democrats To Suspend Impeachment, Nancy Pelosi Immediately Shoots Him Down

 “We hope you and other Republicans share our commitment to following the facts, upholding the Constitution, protecting our national security, and defending the integrity of our elections at such a serious moment in our nation’s history,” she added.

-Pelosi also reminded McCarthy and other House GOP members that while drafting the U.S. Constitution, the Founders made sure to protect the democracy from outside influence by foreign entities.
+Pelosi also reminded McCarthy and other House GOP members that while drafting the U.S. Constitution, the founders made sure to protect the democracy from outside influence by foreign entities.

 As far as McCarthy’s complaint about a lack of clear rules regarding the impeachment inquiry process currently being undertaken by House Democrats, Pelosi again cited the Constitution and House protocol, explaining that a formal vote was not required to proceed with an impeachment inquiry.